FancccyRay/ChaLearn2014-Gesture-Recognition/README.md

 Step 2:Step_2_preproc_save_as_hdf5_file.py
 ----------
-save as hdf5 file to read more easily
+save as hdf5 file to read it more easily

 Tips: Step3,4,5 just for u to know which network performs better, u can train them all at the same time or just train a fusion network<br>
 ----